 - Is the teacher able to clearly and definitively refute subtle and blatant doctrinal error so that the sheep are protected from confusion or deception?

 - Is the teacher able to clearly bring profound and edifying spiritual insight from God’s Word to the specific needs of believers so that spiritual discernment increases and they are compelled to obey Christ?

 Apart from these, there really are no other objective marks of a “gifted preacher.”
 Oratory “styles” come and go.
 Audience appetites differ greatly from church to church.
 One preacher’s personality may be everyone’s “cup of tea” today and no one’s tomorrow.
 In fact, filling up buildings is relatively easy, as the pragmatic give-them-what-they-like approach has proven over the past four decades.

 The harder work of actually feeding and leading the Lord’s sheep demands much more than hasty giddiness over flash-popularity.

-Dr. Jerry Wragg is one of our eleven TES campus pastors, having served as the Pastor-Teacher of Grace Immanuel Bible Church in Jupiter, FL since 2001.
-Jerry also serves as president of The Expositors Seminary.
+Dr. Jerry Wragg is President of The Expositors Seminary.
+He serves as the Pastor-Teacher of Grace Immanuel Bible Church in Jupiter, FL, one of eleven church-campus locations of TES.